 Against the Raiders in his first start is when I really started to believe in Mayfield.
 I saw that same confidence continue to grow, even after making a few mistakes like a pick-6 to start the game.
 He did not allow anything to shake him.
 Even after Carlos Hyde got jobbed by the referees of a first down call to win the game in regulation, Baker didn’t lose his cool and attempted to drive the Browns down the field to win the game.
 While he did not win the game and forced the ball a few times, overall this game made me realize how much confidence this guy really has that he is the best player on the field at all times.

 I now sit here Monday following what I would call the signature win I was looking for to finally put my confidence behind the rookie quarterback.
-Mayfield threw the game’s only touchdown and once again didn’t lost confidence when Greg Joseph clanked the extra point off the upright (which would have won the game in regulation for the Browns).
+Mayfield threw the game’s only touchdown and once again didn’t lose confidence when Greg Joseph clanked the extra point off the upright (which would have won the game in regulation for the Browns).
 In overtime, with the Browns backed up in their own end, Mayfield made a play that only franchise quarterbacks can make.
 After scrambling to pick up the yards lost on a terrible play call for a double reverse.
 On the following play, he avoided the rush of the Ravens and made a throw downfield to Derrick Willies that left everyone in shock.
 Most importantly, though, he won the Cleveland Browns a football game and as long as he continues to do so, I have no problem admitting I was wrong about one Baker Reagan Mayfield.